- 0 Comment(s)

 Don’t touch your mouth or nose

 Touching your face is a thoughtless reaction or reflex.
 You might lick your fingers after a snack or rub your eyes or even pick your nose (hint: we see you!)
-But all of these actions can spread germs into your mucous membranes, which can lead to irritation, cold, or flu.
+But all of these actions can spread germs into your mucous membranes, which can lead to cold or flu.
 Think before you put your hands near your face.
 Those hands have been touching doorknobs, remotes, keyboards, and your germy phone all day.
 Are you aware that your mobile phone contains more germs than a toilet seat?
 Yeah, gross.
 Which brings us to our next tip…

 Clean your phone